-If you’re planning on visiting the SkyPark Observation Deck in the Marina Bay Sands resort, then get more bang for your buck by heading straight to CE LA Vi and use the ticket price on a Singapore Sling.
+If you’re planning on visiting the SkyPark Observation Deck in the Marina Bay Sands resort, then get more bang for your buck by heading straight to Ce La Vi (the bar inside Marina Bay Sands) and use the ticket price on a Singapore Sling.
 Enjoy much the same view without having to pay to enter, just be sure to avoid wearing your flip-flops.

 A fantastic alternative is One Altitude Rooftop Bar, within one of the tallest buildings in Singapore.
 Enjoy a spectacular panoramic view of the city and Marina Bay Sands.
 Entrance is a bit steep, but it includes two free drinks.

 Contrary to almost all of South East Asia, Singapore isn’t a notably cheap place to eat out.
 But with such amazing culinary experiences to be had, tucked into every nook and cranny in town, spare some money in the budget to taste the best of it on a food tour around Singapore.

 For a food tour with tons of variety, join a highly rated culinary experience called 10 Tasting with Locals.
 The private tour brings you to the best eats in town while seeing plenty of cultural highlights along the way.